urbit/urbit.org-reloaded/content/getting-started/getting-around.md

 If your question involves an app, you're better served reaching out to the developer.
 Many [developers](/ecosystem?type=organizations) have dedicated groups on the network explicitly for this purpose.

 If you're having trouble with your planet or the hosting provider that's running your ship, try their support, as they'll have more context and resources to help solve your issue.
+And you can always email support@urbit.org if you're having trouble getting onto the network.